 Check the post-procedure chest radiograph or blood gas for proper central venous line catheter placement.

 Although ultrasound is common in central venous access placement, there are specific barriers that still exist, for example, daily utilization at the bedside and limited availability of ultrasound equipment, especially in remote areas.
 Other barriers include operator comfort level in the use of ultrasound and the perception that using ultrasound will delay the overall time in completing the procedure.
-In a setting that does not have ultrasound access, this method for central venous access via the right jugular vein is ideal.
+This method for central venous access via the right jugular vein is ideal in a setting that does not have ultrasound access.

-Internal jugular vein cannulation is done by many healthcare professionals including the nurse anesthetist.
+Internal jugular vein cannulation is done by many healthcare professionals, including the nurse anesthetist.
 Once the line is inserted, it is the nurse who is in charge of looking after it.
 The key with internal jugular line placement is to avoid a pneumothorax, which does add additional morbidity to the patient.
-Prior to line use, a chest x-ray should be obtained and the position of the catheter confirmed.
+Prior to line use, a chest X-ray should be obtained, and the catheter's position confirmed.
 Today, to prevent line site infection and other complications, most hospitals have a team assigned to insert and monitor these catheters.